outofcoffee/imposter/docs/usage.md

 # Usage (command line arguments and environment variables)

+## Command line arguments

 Some options can be controlled using command line arguments.
-These are described in this section.

-## Command line arguments

-The following command line arguments can be used:

-     --configDir (-c) VAL   : Directory containing mock configuration files --help (-h)            : Display usage only
-     --host (-b) VAL        : Bind host
-     --keystorePassword VAL : Password for the keystore (default: password) --keystorePath VAL     : Path to the keystore (default: classpath:/keystore/ssl.jks) --listenPort (-l) N    : Listen port (default: 8080) --plugin (-p) VAL      : Plugin name (e.g. rest) or fully qualified class --pluginArg VAL        : A plugin argument (key=value) --serverUrl (-u) VAL   : Explicitly set the server address --tlsEnabled (-t)      : Whether TLS (HTTPS) is enabled (requires keystore to be configured) (default: false) --version (-v)         : Print version and exit
+- If you are using the CLI, see [this documentation](https://github.com/gatehill/imposter-cli/blob/main/README.md#usage) for a list of command line arguments.
+- If you are using the JAR approach, see [this documentation](usage_jar.md).

 ## Environment variables